-- Works will be strictly limited to areas required for access and construction works.
-Unnecessary encroachment onto terrestrial or aquatic areas will not be tolerated. - No tree felling or in-stream works are permitted. - All construction operatives will be briefed through toolbox talks prior to works commencing.
-The toolbox talks will provide information on the legislation, general ecology, and best practice measures for relevant protected species and INNS. - Site personnel will remain vigilant for the presence of any protected species throughout the works period.
+- Works will be strictly limited to areas required for access and resurfacing works.
+Unnecessary encroachment onto terrestrial or aquatic areas will not be tolerated. - No tree felling or in-stream works will be permitted. - All construction operatives will be briefed through toolbox talks prior to works commencing.
+The toolbox talks will provide information on the legislation, general ecology, and best practice measures for relevant protected species. - Site personnel will remain vigilant for the presence of any protected species throughout the works period.
 Should a protected species be noted during construction, works will temporarily halt until the species has sufficiently moved on.
-Any sightings of protected species will be reported to the BEAR Scotland Environmental Team. - Artificial lighting will be directed away from road verges, woodland, and waterbodies as far as is safe and reasonably practicable. - A 'soft start' will be implemented on site each day.
-This will involve switching on vehicles and checking under/around vehicles and the immediate work area for mammals prior to works commencing to ensure none are present and that there is a gradual increase in noise. - Any excavations, exposed pipes/drains, or areas where an animal could become trapped (e.g. storage containers) will be covered over when not in use, at the end of each shift, and following completion of the works to avoid animals falling in and becoming trapped.

-- If fencing is utilised at any point during the works, a gap of 200mm from ground level will be provided, allowing free passage for mammals and preventing entrapment. - Site personnel will remain vigilant for the presence of INNS in road verges throughout the works period.
+Any sightings of protected species will be reported to the BEAR Scotland Environmental Team. - If required, artificial lighting will be directed away from road verges, woodland, and waterbodies as far as is safe and reasonably practicable. - A 'soft start' will be implemented on site each day.
+This will involve switching on vehicles and checking under/around vehicles and the immediate work area for mammals prior to works commencing to ensure none are present and that there is a gradual increase in noise. - If fencing is utilised at any point during the works, a gap of 200mm from ground level will be provided, allowing free passage for mammals and preventing entrapment. - Site personnel will remain vigilant for the presence of INNS in road verges throughout the works period.
 Should any INNS be identified in working areas, no works will take place within 7m of these areas as far as is reasonably practicable. - Operatives will remain within the carriageway boundary and the adjacent paved footway and will not be required to enter areas of INNS.
 The BEAR Scotland Environmental Team will provide further advice as required.